stakater/kubestackplus-docs/content/legal-documents/dpa.md

 1. **Other Provisions**

-    1. STAKATER reserves the right to modify this DPA at any time and will notify customers of the changes in a suitable manner, including electronically.
+    1. Both parties reserve the right to renegotiate this DPA at any time.
+Each party will notify the other of proposed changes in a suitable manner, including electronically to mutually agree on the changes.

     1. Any changes or additions to this DPA will become a binding part of the agreement unless the Customer objects within thirty (30) days of being informed of the amended provisions.